pamtrak06/saltstack/README.md

 # SaltStack Architecture with Docker Compose

 This repository contains a `docker-compose.yml` file that sets up a SaltStack architecture using Docker.
 The configuration defines multiple services, including a Salt master, syndics, minions, and additional components like the Salt API and SaltPad.
-This setup allows for easy management and orchestration of systems using SaltStack's powerful configuration management capabilities.
+This setup is only for tests and proove of concept purpose and allows for easy management and orchestration of systems using SaltStack's powerful configuration management capabilities.

 ## Overview of the Architecture